 The company has used monies raised to purchase loan books.
 Monies loaned to customers are funded by debts, the interest rate differential provides for the margin.
 The second column relates to amortisation costs and exceptional items.
 We can see why these are excluded, in the first case they are non-cash, representing cash that has already gone and in the case of exceptional costs, not repeated.

 It is difficult to appraise a good level of amortisation for acquired loan books.
-If it is the case that the economy ends up not doing as well, then bad debts increase giving rise to a larger provision fund, meaning that the current loans are worth less.
+If it is the case that the economy ends up not doing as well, then bad debts increase gives rise to a larger provision fund.
+This means that the current loans are worth less.
 On this point, it may be difficult to forecast, but the reduced anticipated growth may reflect a desire to write better quality loans instead of more of them.

 The group carried something like £270m debt at the time of the last annual report, from a limit of £285m.
 It is mentioned today that there is an additional debt facility, that will be used to fund further growth.
 Crucially though it does not say how much this will be for, but looking at the interest charge it seems that NSF are paying a high interest rate.
 This correlates with the experience on Wisealpha where many consumer lending bonds are charged accordingly.
 Amigo Loans, for instance pays a yield of 7.625% and there are even higher yields such as Lowell (11%).

 Clearly this may depend upon perspective.
 The finance cost of the business looks high, but this is split between discretionary and non-discretionary costs.
-The firm continued to pay a dividend, costing £7.2m which looks very costly in the scheme of things.
+The firm continued to pay a dividend.
+This cost £7.2m which looks very costly in the scheme of things.

-There is cash being generated by the loan book as customers repay their loans, but a look at the cashflow statement shows that as the firm continues to write more loans, the cash consumed by operations continues to grow, and is funded by debt.
-Whether this is sustainable or not thus really depends on debt, but there has not been an issue so far in getting it.
+There is cash being generated by the loan book as customers repay their loans.
+A look at the cashflow statement shows that as the firm continues to write more loans, the cash consumed by operations continues to grow.
+This is funded by debt.
+Whether this is sustainable or not thus really depends on access to this debt.
+There has not been an issue so far in getting it.
 This can continue for some time – Provident owe something like £1.7bn, much higher than the debts here.
-Unlike many other businesses, higher debt does not have to imply greater risk, as on the other side of the coin the firm has an asset generating cash at a much larger rate than the interest rates.
+Unlike many other businesses, higher debt does not have to imply greater risk.
+On the other side of the coin the firm has an asset generating cash at a much larger rate than the interest rates.
 It is more the quality of those assets that count.

-Impairment thus remains the biggest risk to the business and a big downturn in the cycle could eventually threaten the viability of the whole thing, as debt holders will still want to be paid.
-Currently the margin for error looks fine for a year or so, but the longer that continues the more uncertain it looks.
+Impairment thus remains the biggest risk to the business and a big downturn in the cycle could eventually threaten the viability of the whole thing.
+A downturn could downgrade lots of loans, and debt holders will still want to be paid.
+Currently the margin for error looks fine for a year or so.
+The longer that continues the more uncertain it looks.

-Another unknown is legislation, and it is rare that these measures benefit companies, with the exception where other firms are forced to quit markets, reducing competition.
+Another unknown is legislation, and it is rare that these measures benefit companies.
+An exception could be where other firms are forced to quit markets, reducing competition.

-It goes without saying this is quite a risky investment, but not one without a good upside, and if business does recover it may be a better option than holding the debt instrument considering the dividend.
+It goes without saying this is quite a risky investment, but not one without a good upside.
+If business does recover it may be a better option than holding the debt instrument considering the dividend.
 It is easy to sit on the fence here, particularly when there are many other competitors to evaluate.
 3/5.